Food as Medicine: New Treatment for Depression at MDABC

-This group is suitable for patients with the following diagnoses:
+This program is for individuals with the following diagnoses:

-Individuals that may want to consider the group include:
+Individuals who may want to consider the group include:

-1. Those with mild to moderate mood disorders that prefer to make significant dietary changes and use natural supplements and lifestyle interventions rather than prescription medication.
+1. Those with mild to moderate depression or fibromyalgia who prefer to make dietary and lifestyle changes rather than use prescription medication.

 Physician referrals are required to attend the group medical visits.
-Each person will be scheduled for a 50 minute psychiatric consultation prior to acceptance to ensure that the group is a good fit for the individual.
+Each person will be scheduled for a 50 minute psychiatric consultation with Dr. Leslie Wicholas prior to acceptance to ensure that the group is a good fit for the individual.